cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

 ---
-title: "Starport"
+title: "Ignite CLI"
 order: 2
 description: An easy way to build your application-specific blockchain
 tag: deep-dive
 ---

-# Starport
+# Ignite CLI

 <HighlightBox type="synopsis">

-Before diving into the details of how Starport helps you scaffold the basics for your application blockchain make sure to understand the main concepts presented in the following sections:
+Before diving into the details of how Ignite CLI helps you scaffold the basics for your application blockchain make sure to understand the main concepts presented in the following sections:

 * [A Blockchain App Architecture](../2-main-concepts/architecture.md)
 * [Accounts](../2-main-concepts/accounts.md)